zzzprojects/learn-orm/tutorials/efcore-naming-conventions/use-naming-conventions.md

  - UseCamelCaseNamingConvention: FullName becomes `fullName`
  - UseUpperCaseNamingConvention: FullName becomes `FULLNAME`

-By default, EF Core maps to tables and columns named exactly after your .NET classes and properties.
-For example, mapping a typical Customer class to PostgreSQL will result in SQL such as the following:
+By default, EF Core maps classes and properties exactly to tables and columns names respectively.

 In the `OnConfiguring` method, you can use any of the above-mentioned naming conventions by calling the respective method.
 The following uses the snake case naming conventions by calling the `UseSnakeCaseNamingConvention` extension method.